What AS 1418 actually is

 AS 1418 has multiple parts, each addressing a specific crane type or design aspect.
 The parts most commonly referenced in Australian industrial crane procurement are:

 - AS 1418.5 — Mobile cranes.
-Truck-mounted, crawler, all-terrain mobile cranes — different design philosophy from fixed-installation cranes.
+Truck-mounted, crawler, all-terrain mobile cranes (modified adoption of EN 13000:2010).

 - AS 1418.13 — Building maintenance units.
-Specialised application for facade access equipment.
+Facade access equipment.

 Key concept 1 — Duty classes